Table of Contents

 - Soap: We’ve stayed at a couple of less expensive places that didn’t provide soap so we carry a small bar just in case.

-- Washcloths/facecloths: Something we use and can’t count on outside the USA and at lower price points, so we bring a couple of microfiber clothes.
+- Washcloths/facecloths: Something we use and can’t count on outside the USA, so we bring a couple of microfiber clothes.
 (They dry faster than cotton.)

 - Chapstick with sunscreen